Difference Between HLH and MAS

 Conclusion

 HLH and MAS are two hyperinflammatory syndromes characterized by dysregulated immune responses and systemic inflammation, though there may be an overlap in terms of symptoms and clinical features between them.
-Although both disorders share some similarities when it comes to symptoms and treatment approaches, there are differences in their causes, underlying conditions, diagnostic criteria, clinical manifestations, and strategies used.
+Although both disorders share some similarities when it comes to symptoms and treatment approaches, there are differences in their causes, underlying conditions, diagnostic criteria, clinical manifestations and strategies used.

 Significant advances have been achieved in research and understanding of HLH and MAS over recent decades, from genetic studies identifying mutations associated with these syndromes, leading to improved diagnosis and targeted therapies, biomarker discovery for diagnosis monitoring purposes as well as advances in treatments such as HSCT, immune-modulating agents, and biologic therapies.

 Collaborative research networks, standard diagnostic criteria, and patient registries have promoted global cooperation while making multicenter studies and clinical trials possible.
-Their efforts have led to greater insight into disease patterns and treatment outcomes.
+Their efforts have lead to greater insight into disease patterns and treatment outcomes.

-However difficulties remain in distinguishing HLH and MAS due to shared characteristics and symptoms; more research must be conducted in order to refine diagnostic criteria and develop more specific biomarkers.
+But difficulties remain in distinguishing HLH and MAS due to shared characteristics and symptoms; more research must be conducted in order to refine diagnostic criteria and develop more specific biomarkers.